istrate/cp4d/CP4D-version-4-installation.md

 EOF
 ```

-The last step will install CPD Control Pane.
-It will take several minutes to create *ZenService* kind and *lite-cr* instance.
-Monitor the progress:<br>
+The last step will install CPD Control Pane.<br>

-> oc get ZenService lite-cr -o jsonpath="{.status.zenStatus}{'\n'}"
+> oc get Ibmcpd ibmcpd-cr -o jsonpath='{.status.controlPlaneStatus}'
 ```
-error: the server doesn't have a resource type "ZenService"
+error: the server doesn't have a resource type "Ibmcpd"
 ```
 ```
-Error from server (NotFound): zenservices.zen.cpd.ibm.com "lite-cr" not found
+Error from server (NotFound): ibmcpd.zen.cpd.ibm.com "ibmcpd-cr" not found
 ```
 ```
 InProgress
 ```

-It will take 10-20 minutes until completed.
+It will take up to 1 hour until completed.
 ```
 Completed
 ```